 Who will lead the new company?
 Who will be included in the senior management team?

 On 6 April, SSE and innogy announced that Katie Bickerstaffe has been appointed Chief Executive Designate of the new combined company.
 More information about her appointment can be found here.
-Katie is the first person to be designated a member of the Board of the planned new company.
-Further senior management appointments will be made in due course.
+Gordon Boyd has been appointed Chief Financial Officer Designate.
+Further information on other Board appointments can be found here.
+We expect to announce the designated Chair of the new company shortly.

 How many customers will the Combined Retail Company serve?
 How many employees?